-Every program offer includes two to four performance measures which indicate the level of service that the County can expect to receive if this program is selected.
+Every program offer includes a minimum of two and up to four performance measures which indicate the level of service that the County can expect to receive if this program is selected.
 Two types of measures are required; the output which represents the volume of work and the outcome which represents the measurable results of that work.
 For example, a hypothetical addictions treatment program for abused teenage girls might report the number of teenage girls who entered and received treatment (output), and the percentage of teenage girls who were clean and sober and completed their treatment plan upon exit (outcome).